-Who doesn’t love a Swedish meatball?
+This Swedish meatball recipe will be a firm favourite!
 Although chicken livers might not be the first ingredient that comes to mind when making them, they add the most delicious depth of flavour.
-Apart from being impressively high in vitamin B12, they're also a great source of L-glutamine that—alongside the red cabbage—helps strengthen the gut lining.
+Apart from being impressively high in vitamin B12, they’re also a great source of L-glutamine that—alongside the red cabbage—helps strengthen the gut lining.

 250g grass-fed beef mince